-Being with my tribe of closest friends, seeing children run wild, eating good food and drinking local wine whilst having deep, real conversations about the stuff that matters.
+Being with my tribe of closest friends, seeing my children having a free range, rural childhood, eating good food and drinking local wine whilst having deep, real conversations about the stuff that matters.
 Also being somewhere near the ocean.

 What do you love the most about being a rural woman?

 The way our community takes care of each other and the fierce resilience and pride we have in collectively producing food for 40 million people, whilst continually striving to do so in the most ecologically sustainable way.

 Tell me about a time when you felt worried about your own or someone else’s health, safety or wellbeing on the farm, boat or in some other aspect of rural life.

 During the three year drought, I watched normally upbeat and optimistic farming friends suffer under what seemed to be relentless financial and emotional stress.

 What practical things did or could you, your partner and / or others do to prevent someone from getting hurt?

 In the mental wellbeing space, during drought we looked for ways to create opportunities for farmers to connect and talk organically without it being under the guise of mental health.
 They were kind of covert ways to encourage healthy conversation.
 One was our Rural Recharge Event we organised through Proud to be a Farmer, in which we put on a free night for 200 farmers with The Peterson Brothers and James Reid from The Feelers.

 Is there a time, place or scenario when your partner / workers are more willing to make changes to the way work is done?

 If you could give any advice to another rural woman about work health and safety in rural industries, about influencing change in business - or just in general - what would it be?